 Here are my favorites related to dog sledding.
 I’ve listed favorite picks with an *.

 The author travels by dogsled from Manley Hot Springs to Nome, transforming from rookie to expert musher through total immersion on the trail.
-Interspersed with fascinating Alaskan history.
+It is interspersed with fascinating Alaskan history.

 Winterdance: The Fine Madness of Running the Iditarod (2001) by Gary Paulsen